kbot7/NgrokAspNetCore/README.md

 # Credits
 - Original project by kg73: https://github.com/kg73/NgrokAspNetCore
-- Fork that enables .NET Core 3 and Linux support by doug62: https://github.com/doug62/NgrokAspNetCore/tree/linux-core3
+- Fork that enables .NET Core 3 and Linux support by doug62 - which this project is based on: https://github.com/doug62/NgrokAspNetCore/tree/linux-core3

 # FluffySpoon.AspNet.NGrok
 Extensions to start Ngrok automatically from the AspNetCore pipeline.
 Useful to enable for local development when a public URL is needed.